Current California Ocean Recreational Fishing Regulations - SF Bay Region

 • Divers are scuba or free divers with or without spearfishing gear, entering the water either from the shore or from a boat or other floating object.
 Except for spearfishing gear, all other types of fishing gear are prohibited aboard a vessel or non-motorized watercraft while diving or spearfishing for the purpose of retaining federally managed groundfish species and greenlings of the genus Hexagrammos during a seasonal closure for boat-based anglers.

-The recreational fisheries for Pacific halibut, federally managed groundfish species and greenlings of the genus Hexagrammos may close early if the annual harvest guideline for any one species or group of species is met or is expected to be met prior to the end of the year.
+The recreational fisheries for federally managed groundfish species, greenlings of the genus Hexagrammos (and Pacific halibut, which is not a federally managed groundfish species) may close early if the annual harvest guideline for any one species or group of species is met or is expected to be met prior to the end of the year.
 Check this website regularly for the latest information.

 Federally managed groundfish species that may not be taken and/or possessed in part of a groundfish management area (for example, in a state or federal marine reserve, or other closed area) may be possessed aboard a vessel in transit through the closed area with no fishing gear deployed in the water.